Google Voice for G Suite: A New Tool for Remote Workers

 4. Powerful Auto Attendant Features

 Do you have a number or multiple numbers that need to play a message when it rings?
 Google Voice’s Auto Attendant provides an efficient solution.
-The speech-to-text engine built into Google Voice can speak your announcements in ten languages.
+The speech-to-text engine built into Google Voice can speak your announcements in 10 language options.

 Simply type out the message you would like your callers to hear and hit the preview button.
 If the message works for you, publish the Auto Attendant and it goes live to the world.
 Play a different message based on the date or time of day.
 Present a professional voice to your callers and eliminate the reliance on hired talent for recordings.
 Update those recordings quickly without needing to be in the office.